 The tank has a leak detection system.
+The leak detection systems alarm relay must be connected to both SYS-1 and SYS-2 as indicated on the Terminal Block Connection drawing.
 When the leak alarm is activated the alarm annunciator's non-critical alarm sequence activates.